ga-wdi-boston/unix-cli-diagnostic/diagnostic.md

 2. Suppose that we're working on a project, and we want to use a font that's being hosted somewhere on the internet.
 Would we use an absolute or relative path to refer to it?
 Why?

  <!-- Answer Starts Here -->
- Absolute path, since the font is not being hosted on our computer.
+ Absolute path, since the font is not being hosted on our computer, and therefore it would be more difficult / impossible to locate it reliably using an relative path.

  <!-- Answer Ends Here -->